RevolveAI/BenchmarkMyAI/README.md

-# Deep Learning Models Benchmarks
+# BenchmarkMyAI: Deep Learning Models Benchmarks

 A repository that contains code and benchmarks for commonly used models in RevolveAI.